 - Good for any time of day!
-Pair it with fruit and bacon for breakfast, a salad for lunch, or mac & cheese and steamed veggies for dinner.
+Pair this sausage frittata with fruit and bacon for breakfast, a salad for lunch, or mac & cheese and steamed veggies for dinner.

 - Helps clean out your fridge!
 You can use up all kinds of weird/random things in your fridge and most of the time, the frittata will be delicious.
 If you have some veggies that about to turn, throw them in.
 Less waste!